Rosebery environmental investigation

-Currently the Public & Environmental Health Service is actively involved in and supporting three lines of work in relation to concerns about heavy metals in the Rosebery environment.:
+Public Health Services actively supported three lines of work around concerns about heavy metals in the Rosebery environment:

 Executive summary of the final report from the original investigation April 2009